nacht29/SQL/8-week-SQL-challenge/danny_diner/README.md

 - Create a CTE ````sales_count```` to store the how many units each food was sold using ````COUNT````
 - Create another CTE ````sales_count_ranking```` and rank the sales of each food using ````DENSE_RANK()````
 - Use ````ORDER BY sales_count.unit_sold DESC```` so that the food with the higher sales is ranked first
-- This approach accounts for the case where multiple foods share the top-selling food.
+- This approach accounts for the case where multiple foods share the top-selling spot.
 For example, both sushi and ramen have 10 unit sold, while curry has 8 units sold

 **Answer:**